 As a Mixer and Producer I've worked with artist around the World.
 I've worked recently on Platinum selling albums for TWICE and #1 charting songs for Jessica Jung and BTOB.
 Stateside I've worked with The Plain White T's and recently LA based pop/funk duo Kismit's debut EP.

 I grew up in and around studios, it ran in the family.
-Having got my start in Chicago hanging around with the "old guys" in places where George Clinton, REO speedwagon and Chicago cut some of their greatest hits.
-Recently I've relocated to LA where I've taken on Mixing and Production roles for an eclectic array of Local artists and international groups alike.
+Raise in Chicago and based in LA.
+In recent years I've taken on Mixing and Production roles for an eclectic array of Local artists and international groups alike.

 I love to mix.
 Every song is a puzzle, every mix can and should be exiting.
 Let's make it happen.